 Getting to know the city

-In such a huge city, it can be daunting to pin down a neighbourhood you like, so house sitting can give you the chance to explore different areas before you commit to one.
+When moving to a huge city like London, it can be daunting to pin down a neighbourhood you like.
+House sitting can give you the chance to explore different areas before you commit to one.

-“I love variety and trying new things so it also gave me the opportunity to explore new areas.
-And they obviously benefited from the reassurance that someone was making the property look lived in, and caring for their animals too.”
+“I love variety and trying new things, so [house sitting] also gave me the opportunity to explore new areas.
+And the [people I sat for] obviously benefitted from the reassurance that someone was making the property look lived in, and caring for their animals too.”
 Stephanie Ross, house sitter.

-It also gives you some valuable money-saving time and a bit of breathing space to find the right place.
-By taking short-term assignments, you can take your time to find suitable longer term-flat or house shares, and of course save for deposit and admin fees.
+House sitting also gives you some valuable money-saving time and a bit of breathing space to find the right place.
+By taking short-term assignments, you can take your time to find suitable longer term-flat or house shares in London, and of course save for those deposit and admin fees.

-Timing is pretty critical, holiday and travel seasons (Christmas, spring, summer) are likely to be best for assignments, but bear in mind there might also be more people signing up, or travelling to London at these times, so you’ll have more competition.
-Keep an eye on your inbox, if you’re signed up, so you don’t miss opportunity alerts.
-Also, keep an eye out for professionals who might travel abroad at regular intervals, if you strike up a trusted exchange, it could open up a regular return gig.
+Timing is pretty critical: holiday and travel seasons (Christmas, spring, summer) are likely to be best for assignments, but bear in mind there might also be more people signing up, or travelling to London at these times, so you’ll have more competition.
+Keep an eye glued to your inbox, if you’re signed up, so you don’t miss opportunity alerts.
+Also, keep an eye out for professionals who might travel abroad at regular intervals; if you strike up a trusted exchange, it could open up a regular return gig.

-Trusted Housesitters have a tips blog with suggestions on how to be a good house-sitter.
+Trusted Housesitters have a tips blog with suggestions on how to be a good house sitter.
 Most of it is just common sense and good manners.
-They suggest leaving the fridge stocked for the homeowner’s return, and you might be on the receiving end of a welcome pack and some edible treats too.
+For example, they suggest leaving the fridge stocked for the homeowner’s return, and you might be on the receiving end of a welcome pack and some edible treats too.